-Lucy is currently Acting Programme Leader of the hugely successful Writing for Young People MA, and the Senior Lecturer in Creative Writing.
+Lucy is Course Director of the hugely successful Writing for Young People MA, as well as Reader in Creative Writing.
 Her main research focus is on writing for young people, with a particular specialism in Young Adult fiction and in writing wild settings.
 She has represented BSU at AWP conferences in Boston and Chicago, and at the Children’s Media Conference in Sheffield.
 She currently supervises two PhD candidates, both in the field of Writing for Young People.

-Lucy’s work has been translated into over fifteen languages, and her novel Stolen is in pre-production for a film.
-Her many awards and shortlistings include for the The Branford Boase Award, Costa Book Award, Waterstones Prize, Prime Minister’s Literary Awards and the Michael L Printz Award.
+Lucy’s work has been translated into over fifteen languages, and in over twenty countries, her novel Stolen is in pre-production for a film.
+Her many awards and shortlistings include for the Branford Boase Award, Costa Book Award, Waterstones Prize, Prime Minister’s Literary Awards, International Reading Awards, and the Michael L Printz Award.

 Lucy is a regular tutor for the Arvon Foundation and Ty Newydd Writers’ Centre.
 She is also the founder of Mexican Writing Retreats.
 Lucy has been writer-in-resident in Australia, USA, and Africa.
 She has also taught on a journalism project in rural South Africa.

 - MA, Creative Writing

 - Foundation degree, Pesso Boyden Systems Psychometer

 - Member - The Society of Authors

 - Writing the wild

 - Creativity coach